MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step4-review-destinations.md

 search.appverid: MET150
 description: Review your destination paths for your Box migration while using Migration Manager.
 ---
-# Step 4:   Review destination paths
+# Preview - Step 4:   Review destination paths

+>[!Important]
+> This feature is currently in private preview and subject to change without notice.

 In this step, you are reviewing the destination paths, and making sure they are correct.
 An account cannot be migrated without a destination indicated.
 Once you migrate content to a destination it cannot be modifed.